Lozarta-V/Lozarta-V/README.md

-# Hi there, my name is Lozarta
+# Hi there, I am Lozarta

 Apiring Data Analyst with a keen interest in research, analysis, and using data as a powerful tool for optimising processes🌐